matheus-santos/matheus-santos.github.io/_posts/2024-09-04-Learning_from_Failure.md

 Being honest and transparent while we solve the incident is vital.
 The live document help us communicate clearly with the people being impacted and also invites the team to weight in and help us move fast with the solution.

-Other methods to reach out to impacted people, especially users and partners, could be: emails, a service status page ([like Github's](https://www.githubstatus.com/)), and official accounts on social media platforms.
+Other methods to reach out to impacted people, especially users and partners, could be: emails, a service status page (<a href="https://www.githubstatus.com/" target="_blank">like Github's</a>), and official accounts on social media platforms.

 Another aspect in which the live document shines is assisting in coordinating with multiple parties.
 Having a single source of truth help us coordinate efforts and share knowledge in an organized manner, also keeping everyone on the loop.